wiktor-falek/tic-tac-toe/README.md

-my first C# project to learn the basics of the language
+my first C# console project to learn the basics of the language

 clone this project and run using `dotnet run --project src` command